Roman Forum Tickets: how to buy, prices and discounts

 - Be wary of unofficial guides or tickets: the area around the Colosseum is full of touts or unofficial guides who will offer you tickets and guided tours at "bargain" prices.
 Be wary of anything they offer you because you may be disappointed if the tickets are not valid or the tour is not what you expected.

-Visiting the Roman Forum with children
+Visiting the Roman Forum with kids

 Visiting the Roman Forum with children is highly recommended.
-They will enjoy the fascinating stories of Ancient Rome, they will let their imagination fly mentally reconstructing temples, buildings and squares and they will feel like protagonists of a movie.
+They will enjoy the fascinating stories of Ancient Rome, they will let their imagination fly by mentally reconstructing temples, buildings and squares and they will feel like the protagonists of a movie.